 R1(config-if)#ip authentication key-chain eigrp 12 MY_KEY_CHAIN

-First you have to create the keychain and then you need to activate it on the interface.
+First, you must create the key-chain, and then activate it on the interface.
 The “12” is the AS number of EIGRP.
-The configuration on R2 is exactly the same.
+We can enable a debug to see whether authentication is working or not:

 R2#debug eigrp packets